aakashr02/File-Integrity-Monitor/Manual.md

 Key Features-
 * Computing the hashes of all files in given directory and its sub directory
 * Detect for changes in file content in directory
-* Recorded the changes in 'alert.log' along with the time of detection
+* Recording the changes in 'alert.log' along with the time of detection
-* Recorded the start and end time of the scan session in 'app.log'
+* Recording the start and end time of the scan session in 'app.log'

 #### Version 1.1

 Bug Fixing-
+* Bug in detecting the type of change(Add/Remove) was fixed

 Key Features-
 * Classifying the type of change(Add/Modify/Delete)